crs4/health-gateway/docs/architecture.rst

     *
-        The person enters the Destination web page with a User Agent and starts the process to authorize the Destination to get her/his clinical data *
+        The person enters the Destination web page with a User Agent and starts the process to authorize the Destination to get their clinical data *
         The Destination inserts a Flow Request in the HGW Frontend, specifying the Profile, a callback url, which is a url where the